ietf-ccamp-wg/ietf-ccamp-optical-path-computation/draft-gbb-ccamp-optical-path-computation-yang.md

 The authors of this document would like to thank the authors of {{?I-D.ietf-teas-actn-poi-applicability}} for having identified the gap and requirements to trigger this work.

+The authors of this document would also like to thank Young Lee,
+Haomian Zheng,
+Victor Lopex,
+Ricard Vilalta,
+Bin Yeong Yoon,
+Jorge E. Lopez de Vergara Mendez,
+Daniel Perdices Burrero,
+Oscar Gonzalez de Dios,
+Gabriele Galimberti,
+Zafar Ali,
+Daniel Michaud Vallinoto and
+Dhruv Dhody
+who have contributed to the development of path computation augmentations for WSON and Flexi-grid topology in earlier versions of
+{{?I-D.ietf-ccamp-wson-tunnel-model}} and of {{?I-D.ietf-ccamp-flexigrid-tunnel-yang}}.

 This document was prepared using kramdown.